How do humanitarian agencies define hunger in Gaza?

 Before the war, cases of acute malnutrition like those being recorded today were non-existent, international NGO Action Against Hunger noted in a recent report on conflict-induced hunger in Gaza.

-Jack Seal, communications officer at Action Against Hunger, explained to The New Arab that a state of famine can only be declared when certain criteria is met.
+A spokesperson for Action Against Hunger told The New Arab that a state of famine can only be declared when certain criteria is met.

-In crisis zones, hunger levels are calculated against specific criteria based on scientific standards and analytical approaches, Seal said.
+In crisis zones, hunger levels are calculated against specific criteria based on scientific standards and analytical approaches.

-"Aid agencies like ours are using terms such 'starving' or describing Gaza as being 'on the brink of famine', because it points to an increasingly dire situation where the people are experiencing extreme food shortages, which in some instances are leading to severe malnutrition and a loss of life," he said.
+"In Gaza extreme food shortages are leading to severe malnutrition and loss of life," the spokesperson said in email comments.

+"Famine, which is characterised by acute food scarcity and hunger-related deaths, is determined through the UN-led Integrated Phase Classification system, which requires meeting specific criteria including household food shortages, malnutrition rates, and mortality rates."

 The criteria include 1 in every 5 households facing extreme food shortages, more than 3 in 10 people malnourished, and 2 in every 10,000 people dying of hunger each day.